Faywyn/city-CBS-Astar/README.md

 - Boost and OMPL are required and must be found on the system.

 ## Documentation
 The project includes Doxygen support for generating documentation.
-It's available [here](https://faywyn.github.io/city-CBS-Astar/html/index.html).
+It's available [here](https://faywyn.github.io/city-CBS-Astar/html/index.html) for the html version, and the [pdf version](https://faywyn.github.io/city-CBS-Astar/pdf/refman.pdf) is also available.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/Faywyn/city-CBS-Astar/blob/main/LICENSE) file for more information.